Not enough is made of Samuel Eto’o and his back-to-back trebles.

-Two of the most successful managers ever had contrasting styles, but Eto’o knows better than most that there is more than one way to skin a cat.
+Two of the most successful managers ever have famously contrasting styles, but Eto’o knows better than most there is more than one way to skin a cat.

 Diego Milito established himself as Inter’s primary goalscorer but Eto’o contributed with 16 goals in all competitions.

-He scored some decisive winners — none more important than his 78th winner at Stamford Bridge in the Champions League round of 16 second leg.
+He scored some decisive winners — none more important than his 78th strike at Stamford Bridge in the Champions League round of 16 second leg.

 Suddenly Eto’o had won back-to-back trebles with two different clubs, and played a key role in each.

-Meanwhile, in Barcelona, the Zlatan experiment did not work out as Guardiola intended.
+Meanwhile, in Barcelona, the Zlatan experiment did not work out as Guardiola hoped.

 The Catalan club retained their league title with Ibrahimovic scoring 16 goals, but the Swede’s ego generated friction in the ranks.